 "optional features shown"

-Zach Nader’s optional features shown is comprised of short segments of car commercials in which the text and representations of cars and people have been digitally removed.
-Nader deliberately misuses a software tool meant to aid in the removal of minor imperfections, and the resulting visuals reflect upon the scripted nature of image creation and editing.
-The all context/no content aspect of the video points to the reliable nature of product choice and advertisement.
+Zach Nader’s optional features shown was comprised of short segments of car commercials in which the text and representations of cars and people were digitally removed.
+For the 2014 March Midnight Moment, Nader deliberately misused a software tool meant to aid in the removal of minor imperfections, and the resulting visuals reflected upon the scripted nature of image creation and editing.
+The all context/no content aspect of the video pointed to the reliable nature of product choice and advertisement.

 “I am interested in what is left after the impetus for creating the initial product is removed from the videos.
 What value remains?” said artist Zach Nader.